Annan expects Syria response on Tuesday

 ANKARA U.N.-Arab League envoy Kofi Annan said he was expecting a response on Tuesday from the Syrian government to "concrete proposals" he made to end violence during weekend talks with President Bashar al-Assad.

-Annan met Turkish Prime Minister Tayyip Erdogan and Foreign Minister Ahmet Davutoglu late on Monday to discuss the crisis threatening to tip Turkey's southern neighbor into civil war.
+Annan met Turkish Prime Minister Tayyip Erdogan and Foreign Minister Ahmet Davutoglu late on Monday to discuss the crisis threatening to tip Turkey's southern neighbour into civil war.

 "I also indicated to them that I am expecting to hear from the Syrian authorities today, since I left some concrete proposals for them to consider," Annan told a news conference after meeting members of the opposition Syrian National Council (SNC) in Ankara.